Taproot

-A taproot is a large, central, and dominant root from which other roots sprout laterally.
-Typically a taproot is somewhat straight and very thick, is tapering in shape, and grows directly downward.
+A taproot is a large, central, and dominant root from which other roots sprout laterally and horizontal.
+Typically, a taproot is somewhat straight and very thick, is tapering in shape, and grows directly downward.
 In some plants, such as the carrot, the taproot is a storage organ so well developed that it has been cultivated as a vegetable.

-The taproot system contrasts with the adventitious or fibrous root system of plants with many branched roots, but many plants that grow a taproot during germination go on to develop branching root structures, although some that rely on the main root for storage may retain the dominant taproot for centuries, for example Welwitschia.Taproot also store nutrition.
-Plants with taproots are often vegetables.
+The taproot system contrasts with the adventitious- or fibrous-root system of plants with many branched roots, but many plants that grow a taproot during germination go on to develop branching root structures, although some that rely on the main root for storage may retain the dominant taproot for centuries—for example, Welwitschia.

 Description

 Dicots, one of the two divisions of flowering plants (angiosperms), start with a taproot, which is one main root forming from the enlarging radicle of the seed.
 The tap root can be persistent throughout the life of the plant but is most often replaced later in the plant's development by a fibrous root system.
 A persistent taproot system forms when the radicle keeps growing and smaller lateral roots form along the taproot.

 The shape of taproots can vary but the typical shapes include: